approov/quickstart-xamarin-httpclient/README.md

 ## ADD THE APPROOV SDK ENABLED HTTP CLIENT

 The ApproovSDK makes use of a custom `HttpClient` implementation, `ApproovHttpClient` and it is available as a NuGet package in the default repository `nuget.org`.
 Since the `ApproovHttpClient` uses platform specific code you will need to add the NuGet packages to the `ShapesApp.Android` and `ShapesApp.iOS` projects instead of the generic `ShapesApp` project.
 Select `Project` and `Manage NuGet Packages...` then select `Browse` and search for the `ApproovHttpClient` package.
-Select and install the package.

 ![Add ApproovSDK Package](readme-images/add-http-client-package.png)